-Each tile has up to 5 active logical cores, which issue instructions down a shared five-stage pipeline.
+Each tile has 6 active logical cores, which issue instructions down a shared fivestage pipeline.
 Instructions from the active cores are issued round-robin.
-Each core is allocated a fifth of the processing cycles.
-Figure 3 shows the guaranteed core performance.
+If up to five logical cores are active, each core is allocated a fifth of the processing cycles.
+If more than five logical cores are active, each core is allocated at least 1/n cycles (for n cores).
+Figure 3 shows the guaranteed core performance depending on the number of cores used.

-Figure 3: Logical core Speed grade MIPS Frequency MIPS per logical core performance 10 1000 MIPS 500 MHz 100
+Figure 3: Logical core performance

+ure 3: Speed MIPS Frequency Minimum MIPS per core (for n cores) l core grade 1 2 3 4 5 6 nance 10 1000 MIPS 500 MHz 100 100 100 100 100 83

 There is no way that the performance of a logical core can be reduced below these predicted levels (unless priority threads are used: in this case the guaranteed minimum performance is computed based on the number of priority threads as defined in the architecture manual).
+Because cores may be delayed on I/O, however, their unused processing cycles can be taken by other cores.
+This means that for more than five logical cores, the performance of each core is often higher than the predicted minimum but cannot be guaranteed.